Pet Owner Receives Tips From Fellow Dog Lovers After His Doggo Developed An Unwanted Habit

 But for some dogs, aluminum foil is a chewable.
 It's still worth a try, though.

 Another psychological principle that comes into play with canine behavior is the concept of learning through observation, also known as social learning.
-Research from UCLA demonstrates that dogs are capable of learning behaviors by watching other dogs or humans.
+Research demonstrates that dogs are capable of learning behaviors by watching other dogs or humans.
 This implies that a pet owner’s reactions and training methods can significantly influence how a dog behaves.
 For example, if a dog sees another dog receiving attention for sitting calmly rather than jumping, it may be motivated to imitate that behavior.
 This highlights the importance of modeling appropriate behaviors and maintaining consistency in training practices.

 To effectively modify unwanted behaviors, pet owners can implement several practical strategies.
 First, identifying triggers that lead to the undesired behavior, such as jumping on counters, is essential.
 Research suggests that keeping a consistent routine can help manage these triggers and reduce the likelihood of unwanted behavior.